Skip to main content

 Students must be 16 years old before the internship begins, enrolled in/recently graduated from high school, and have been involved with community organizations and extracurricular activities.

-3. Seattle City Light
+2. Seattle City Light High School Internship

 Application Deadline: N/A

-Duration: Eight weeks (June/July through August)
+Duration: Eight weeks (late June/early July – August)

 If you’re interested in exploring energy production and distribution, Seattle City Light offers eight-week, paid summer internships that allow you to get hands-on experience with utilities.
 You’ll be able to talk with executive leaders, participate in professional development workshops, visit multiple City Light facilities, and more.